 According to the Plexus Website, Plexus Slim Boost “is an alternative companion to Plexus Slim” containing a “thermogenic blend of ingredients.”
 Thermogenic means stimulant.
 When I became aware of the ingredients in this product, I got curious and I wanted to investigate what ingredients in Plexus Boost are stimulants as well as which ingredients have human evidence showing that they might actually work.
 In this review also want to shed some light which ingredients lack evidence as well as try to see if the Boost supplement has any side effects.
 Plexus Boost is the official name of the pre-release product known to Ambassadors by the much less sexy name, “THBV2.”
 For more info, also see my reviews of Plexus ProBio5 and the Accelerator Plus.
-I also have a review of Plexus Slim (the pink drink).
-Also see the Joyome wrinkle cream review.
+I also have a review of Plexus Slim (the pink drink), Joyome wrinkle cream review and Plexus Hunger Control.

 Plexus Boost Label